Investigating a crash in Enumerable.LastOrDefault with a custom collection

 }

-You can see that there is a special case when the collection implement IList<T>.
-In this case, it call Count and use the accessor to get the item.
-When multiple threads access the collection, there is no guarantee that the collection is not changed between the calls to list.Count and list[count - 1].
-So, if you remove one item from the collection between those 2 calls, you'll get an IndexOutOfRangeException.
+There is a special case when the collection implements IList<T>.
+In that case, it calls Count and uses the indexer to get the item.
+When multiple threads access the collection, there is no guarantee it remains unchanged between the calls to list.Count and list[count - 1].
+If an item is removed between those two calls, an IndexOutOfRangeException is thrown.
 This means that even if the GetEnumerator method is thread-safe, the LastOrDefault method is not when the collection implements IList<T>.

 C#